vvinci21/Election_Analysis/README.md

 # Analysis of the Election Audit

 ## 1) Overview of Election Audit:
-> Explain the purpose of this election audit analysis:

 A Colorado Board of Elections employee has given you the following task to complete the election audit of a recent local congressional election.